dorontal/consciousness/README.md

   the circle.
 This is the beginning of the definition or explanation of "relationship".

 * Since everything is in flux, what's inside the circle is in flux and what's outside of it is in flux.
 The circle itself is also in flux.
+This, for the example of a circle denoting a human above, implies that what is a human at one point in time is not the same human at another point in time.
+In reality, there is no "self" that remains the same for any human or any thing in the universe.

+* We may feel that we have a non-changing self, but that is an illusion.

+* Consciousness is a process of "relationship" that is also in flux.

 * One question that arises is whether there are "levels" of consciousness, perhaps related to levels of complexity, or